 *Requests submitted by these deadlines will be ready by the first day of classes.
 Requests are accepted after these deadlines on a rolling first come, first served basis and will require 3-5 business days for processing

-- You must have a valid CWRU ID card in order to check out reserve items.
+- Students must have a valid CWRU ID card in order to check out reserve items.

 - Overdue fines for reserve materials accumulate at $1.00 an hour.

-- A student wanting to check out an item longer than the assigned loan period must secure permission from the instructor.
-They will need to contact reserve staff at email@example.com to authorize the change.
+- A student wanting to check out an item longer than the assigned loan period must secure permission from the instructor and ask their instructor to contact reserves staff at email@example.com to authorize the change.

 Questions and Comments

 If you have any questions about how to make submissions, please contact KSL course reserves staff at email@example.com.
 We always welcome your questions, comments, and suggestions.

 Frequently Asked Questions